cry/cttool/README.md

 # Certificate Transparency toolkit

+**tl;dr point towards hostname will scan logged ssl certs for other domain names with option to check if a records are still valid**

 Certificate transparency essentially logs new TLS certificates as they are issued to centralised logging servers run by Google/Symantec.
 By querying these logs for all issued certificates, it is possible to obtain a list of all hostnames to which TLS certificates have been issued.

 ## Usage: